Synthetic alerting overview

 To stop receiving alerts, remove your email from an email integration, for example, or deactivate or delete the integration.

-Maintenance windows are one-time or recurring time periods during which problem detection and/or alerting is suspended.
-You can also opt to continue with problem detection and alerting during the window.
+Maintenance windows are one-time or recurring time periods during which problem detection and, optionally, alerting are suspended.
+You can also opt to continue with problem detection and alerting during a maintenance window.

-Set up maintenance windows by navigating to Settings > Maintenance > Maintenance windows.
+Set up maintenance windows by navigating to Settings > Maintenance windows > Monitoring, alerting and availability.
 In particular, the setting below allows you to suspend problem detection and alerting.
 It is best to Disable problem detection during maintenance so that no notifications are pushed to system dashboards or through your third-party tools.